BRM Review

 Are the Kanaha, Ka’a, and Paia still available?

-Yes, but as run-down stock at approximately 35% off compare-at price.
+Yes, as clearance stock, discounted against compare-at and checked 2 August 2026.
 They remain accessible by direct URL on boardridingmaui.com but are no longer featured on the main parawings collection page.

 Why is BRM’s GBP pricing different from EUR?